 Complaints can be lodged with CBS over the telephone.
 However, consumers are required to try to resolve the dispute with the trader first.
-For further information on how CBS can help and how to lodge a dispute or complaint see Lodge a Complaint on the CBS website.
+For further information on how CBS can help and how to lodge a dispute or complaint see the Consumer and Business Services online contact form.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.